-To establish minimum standards for the design, implementation, and operation of home-based family counseling services funded by the JCPC.
+To establish minimum standards for the design, implementation, and operation of home-based family counseling services.

-Home-Based Family Counseling programs shall provide professional level assessment and treatment intervention services to juveniles and their families in the home setting and as outlined in an individual plan of care.
+Programs shall provide professional level assessment and treatment intervention services to juveniles and their families in the home setting and as outlined in an individual plan of care.
+Programs shall develop program guidelines governing, at a minimum, program operations, target population, referrals, admissions and terminations processes and staff and volunteer training requirements.

 - A. Services Provided: Home-Based Family Counseling services begin with a family assessment and include counseling and other intervention with the identified juvenile and the juvenile's family in the home setting. - B. Dosage and Duration: Home-Based Family Counseling services must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
 Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - C. At least 50% of the direct service time shall be spent in the juvenile's home. - 1.
-There shall be at least one (1) face-to-face contact with the juvenile and family each week, except as part of a stepdown plan, in which case contact shall not be less than once every 30 days. - There must be at least one (1) meeting between the family worker, supervisor, and other professionals involved with the family each month on each family.
+There shall be at least one (1) face-to-face contact with the juvenile and family each week, except as part of a stepdown plan, in which case contact shall not be less than once every 30 days. - 2.
+There must be at least one (1) meeting between the family worker, supervisor, and other professionals involved with the family each month on each family.
 The purpose of this meeting is to review and amend as necessary the basic plan, and to promote coordination between all agencies involved with the family. - D. Flexible Service Hours: Flexible service hours must be available to accommodate the schedule and needs of the juvenile's family. - E. Capacity/Juvenile Staff Ratio Minimum and Maximum Caseloads: Capacity of counseling programs is dependent upon the intensity level of the service being provided and the clinical staff time available.
 For each full-time direct service staff member, at least 50% of work time must be spent in direct service.
 For each full-time staff member, the standard is a minimum caseload of three (3) juveniles and a maximum caseload of ten (10).
-Minimum and maximum caseloads for less than fulltime shall be adjusted proportionately.
-The program should consider the risk level and needs of juveniles receiving services in determining the number of juveniles assigned to groups and the juvenile to staff ratio. - F. Target Population: Juveniles between the ages of six (6) and seventeen (17) in need of services to address and correct emotional and/or behavioral concerns that cause the juvenile to be at-risk for removal from the home; juveniles between the ages of six (6) and seventeen (17) or otherwise under jurisdiction of and referred by juvenile court, including but not limited to.
-Interstate Compact juveniles.
+Minimum and maximum caseloads for less than full-time shall be adjusted proportionately.
+The program should consider the risk level and needs of juveniles receiving services in determining the number of juveniles assigned to groups and the juvenile to staff ratio.